Huynha1/Full-Stack-React-Social-Media-Website/README.md

     ├── express                # File for application express backend └── react                  # File for application react frontend

+The standard application uses the REST API while the admin application uses GraphQL

 ### Modules to install

 #### React